Corporate website of Orient Corporation

 2. Audit and Supervisory Committee

 The Company’s Audit and Supervisory Committee consists of four Directors who are Audit and Supervisory Committee Members (including one full-time Audit and Supervisory Committee Member).
-The majority of three members are External Directors.
+The majority of three members are Outside Directors.
 The Company has established a dedicated organization (Audit and Supervisory Committee Office) for supporting audit and other activities of the Audit and Supervisory Committee.
 The Audit and Supervisory Committee has developed the structure where the Committee collaborates with the Internal Auditing Group and conducts appropriate audits.

 3. Business Execution Structure